arthur-zhuk/doggies/README.md

 # Doggies

-NFT Smart Contract specficifally for dog pics.
-This NFT contract is powered with Alchemy.

-Hardhat and Ether.js was used to deploy this contract.

-Imgs are hosted on IPFS via Pinata.
+This NFT contract is powered by Alchemy.
+Hardhat and Ether.js were used to deploy this contract.
+Images are hosted on IPFS via Pinata.

 tx info: https://ropsten.etherscan.io/tx/0xfae4642cb59d609349050a7663e825edfb0e599786532cc433e4ccf83ee86fa0